W1T3H4T/Find-PAN/README.md

 The script can be instructed to detect binary files and skip them during the scanning process.

 ## Secure Deletion
-For files processed during scanning, the script securely deletes them using platform-specific methods (`shred` on Linux, and `sdelete` on Windows).
+For files processed during tarfile scanning (files extracted from tar files), the script securely deletes them using platform-specific methods (`shred` on Linux, and `sdelete` on Windows).

 ## Examples
 Scan a directory: